- Who We Serve

 When it comes to transactions with any company, customers want them to be handled without any hiccups or surprises.
 In other words, no friction.
 For both business and consumer buyers, the avoidance of friction is a key driver of vendor choice.
 In the language of customer experience, a frictionless experience is easy, enjoyable and very effective.

-Amazon, for example, has succeed in part because it does a great job at finding and rooting out friction.
-From Amazon Prime to free shipping and 1-click ordering, many of its innovations are geared to the elimination of things which create friction.
-The result – for both Amazon and its customers – is a faster, easier and more efficient way of finding, buying and delivering goods.
+Amazon, for example, has succeeded in part because it does a miraculous job at finding and rooting out friction.
+From Amazon Prime to free shipping and 1-click ordering, many of its innovations are geared to the elimination of things that create friction.
+Sometimes, it's not even something we customers realize is friction until it’s removed.
+The result—for both Amazon and its customers—is a faster, easier and more efficient way of finding, buying and delivering goods.

 Yet as common as friction is, it can be hard for a company to see the friction it’s creating.
 Broadly speaking, the best way to find it is to look through the eyes of your customers.
 We call this an “outside in” view of what it’s like to business with your company.
 Essentially walking a mile (or two) through the customer journey, and identifying all those points where an interaction isn’t as easy or enjoyable as it should be.